-Project Name and Sponsor

-Project Name: Presidio Yard Modernization

-Implementing Agency: SFMTA

-Prop L Expenditure Plan Information

-Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement

-Prop L Sub-Program (if applicable): 06b- Facilities and Guideways

-Second Prop L Program (if

-applicable):

-Project Information

-Brief Project Description for MyStreetSF (80 words max): The Presidio Yard Modernization project is a reconstruction and modernization of a 110+ year old transit facility.
+Project Name an d Sponsor Project Name: Presidio Yard Modernization Implementing Agency: SFMTA Prop L Expenditure Plan Information Prop L Program: 06- Muni Transit Maintenance, 06- Muni Transit Maintenance, Rehabilitation, and Replacement Prop L Sub-Program (if applicable): 06b- Facilities and Guideways Second Prop L Program (if applicable): Project Infor mation Brief Project Description for MyStreetSF (80 words max): The Presidio Yard Modernization project is a reconstruction and modernization of a 110-1 year old transit facility.
 The entire 5.4-acre site on Geary Boulevard between Presidio and Masonic avenues was last upgraded in 1950.
 The existing facility services 132 40' trolley buses.
-The site is planned to have a new Battery Electric Bus Facility that will service 215+ 40' and 60' Zero Emission/Electric Buses.
-Paratransit operations as well as mixed-use joint development are also planned for the property.
+The site is planned to have a new Battery Electric Bus Facility that will service 215-40' and 60' Zero Emission/Electric Buses.
+Paratransit operations as well as mixed-use join development are also planned for the property.
 This joint development is expected to generate revenues for capital improvements, maintenance, and transit service.
 Project Location and Limits: 949 Presidio Avenue (square block bounded by Presidio Ave., Geary Blvd., Masonic Ave. and Euclid Ave).
 Limits of impact = city wide on all bus routes that operate from the facility.

-Supervisorial District(s): Citywide, District 02

-Is the project located on the 2022 Vision Zero High Injury Yes Is the project located in an Equity No Priority Community (EPC)?

-Network ?

-Which EPC(s) is the project located in?

-Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
-The Presidio Modernization Project is a new opportunity to rethink, rebuild and expand the current site into a multi-level modern bus operations and maintenance facility and adjacent mixed uses.
-It will also continue to house the SFMTA Peer Assistance program and the historic bus fleet.
-A new state-of-the-art facility will advance the city's goals of clean energy transit.
-Presidio Yard houses routes that serve communities all over the city, including neighborhoods in the Muni service equity strategy.
-For example, the 1 California serves the Chinatown neighborhood, and the 24 Divisadero serves Western Addition and Bayview Hunters Point neighborhoods.
-Updating Presidio Yard will improve transit for some of our most underserved communities.
-A modern Presidio Yard will support reliable transit service by improving maintenance and working conditions, getting buses back into service sooner.
-It will also improve street safety around the facility with updates to adjacent arterials to reduce traffic-related injuries and encourage walking, bicycling, and taking transit.
-As the facility is in a central location along a heavily traveled transit route, the project will explore potential joint development and mixed use opportunities with an innovative vision of leveraging joint development to generate additional revenues for the SFMTA and help fund Muni operations.

-The Presidio Modernization Project will replace a 100+ year old building that is too small and which is not configured for modern transit vehicles.
-The new facility will be built as a state of the art transit division and will include design elements that will make overall operations and maintenance much more efficient than doing the same tasks at the existing structure.
-This is one of five SFMTA bus facilities that are being rebuilt for the conversion from hybrid electric to Battery Electric Buses, as required by the California Air Resources Board.
+Supervisorial District(s): Citywide, District 02 Is the project located on the 2022 Vision Zero High Injury Network?
+Yes Is the project located in an Equity Priority Community (EPC)?
+No Which EPC(s) is the project located in?
+The Dussidia Madeusinstian Dus i anti ang ام م مرب ما مرب ا Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). the current site into a multi-leve adjacent mixed uses.
+It will also and the historic bus fleet.
+A new clean energy transit.
+Presidio Y including neighborhoods in the California serves the Chinatown Addition and Bayview Hunters transit for some of our most under the Amodern Presidio Yard will sure and working conditions, getting safety around the facility with urinjuries and encourage walking location along a heavily traveled development and mixed use of oject is a new opportunity to rethink, rebel modern bus operations and maintenant continue to house the SFMTA Peer Assive state-of-the-art facility will advance the ard houses routes that serve communities Muni service equity strategy.
+For example, neighborhood, and the 24 Divisadero's Point neighborhoods.
+Updating Presidic derserved communities. pport reliable transit service by improving buses back into service sooner.
+It will a pdates to adjacent arterials to reduce transit storeduce transit route, the project will explore poportunities with an innovative vision of business for the SFMTA and help to the stransit revenues for the stransit revenues f nce facility and stance program city's goals of es all over the city, ple, the 1 serves Western o Yard will improve ag maintenance also improve street affic-related ility is in a central otential joint everaging joint and which is not configured for state of the art transit division a operations and maintenance m existing structure.
+This is one o oject will replace a 100+ year old buildin modern transit vehicles.
+The new facilit and will include design elements that will such more efficient than doing the same f five SFMTA bus facilities that are being to Battery Electric Buses, as required by y will be built as a make overall tasks at the rebuilt for the